lumicks/pylake/docs/tutorial/kymotracking.rst

 in :doc:`Population Dynamics </tutorial/population_dynamics>`.

 Note: the `min_observation_time` and `max_observation_time` arguments to the underlying `DwelltimeModel` are set automatically by this method.
-The minimum length of tracked lines depends not only on the pixel dwell time but also the specific input parameters used for the tracking algorithm.
+The minimum length of the tracks depends not only on the pixel dwell time but also the specific input parameters used for the tracking algorithm.
 Therefore, in order to estimate these bounds, the method uses the shortest track time and the length of the experiment, respectively.